Skip to main content

 Groups

 A group is a named, reusable collection of people.
 Groups give you a single place to define a set of recipients — by team, department, role, location, or any other criteria — and then reference that group across multiple documents.
-What you can do with groups:
+Each group has:

 • Assign documents — link one or more documents to a group so the group’s members are the intended audience.